Allied Health

 3. Take exam

-The exams cover topics such as medical terminology, patient privacy and confidentiality, basic anatomy, medical law and ethics, and medical coding and documentation.
-To prepare for the exam, consider reviewing the study guides and practice exams offered by the NHA or by other organizations.
-Provided you pass the exam, you will earn a patient care technician certification and you could be ready to find a job.
+The exams cover medical terminology, patient privacy and confidentiality, basic anatomy, medical law and ethics, and medical coding and documentation.
+To prepare for the exam, consider reviewing the study guides and practice exams offered by the NHA or other organizations.
+Provided you pass the exam, you will earn a patient care technician certification, and you could be ready to find a job.

 Step 4: Find a Position